Jip-Hop/sedunlocksrv-pba/README.md

 ## Comparison with Original

 This is a **feature-enhanced fork** of [Jip-Hop/sedunlocksrv-pba](https://github.com/Jip-Hop/sedunlocksrv-pba).
-All original functionality is preserved while adding significant enterprise-focused improvements.
+All original functionality is preserved while adding useful enhancements.

 ### Enhanced Features (This Fork)
 - ✅ **Unified Backend** — Single Go binary manages Web UI + Console + SSH (vs separate services in original)